Students relaxing on the Walks, 1895

 Pictured in the center of the last row is Edmund A. Walsh, S.J.

 The Association adopted a new name in 1919 – the Mask and Bauble Club.
 The name was chosen to reflect that the Club would perform both tragedy and comedy.

 Close scrutiny of this photograph will reveal that the female parts were performed by male students in female garb.
-After this performance, the Club decided not to perform shows with female impersonators.

 The Tavern appears to be the first performance by a Georgetown drama group to include women in the cast.
 Students from Trinity College played the female parts.